NGOs urge Greece not to extradite Erdoan critics (statement) - ExBulletin

 NGOs urge Greece not to extradite Erdoan critics (statement)

-A group of NGOs on Tuesday called on the Greek government to reject Ankara's extradition request for a Turkish asylum seeker who accused President Recep Tayyip Erdoan of corruption, Agence France-Presse reported.
+A group of NGOs on Tuesday called on the Greek government to reject Ankara's extradition request for a Turkish asylum seeker who accused President Recep Tayyip Erdoan of corruption.
+Turkish minute reported, citing Agence France-Presse.

-“The life of businessman Ali Yesildag is in danger” in Turkey and he risks life in prison for “participation in an armed extremist organization”, declared the Hellenic League for Human Rights (HLHR) and four other refugee rights agencies in a joint statement. statement.
+Businessman Ali Yesildag's life is in danger in Turkey and he faces a life sentence for participation in an armed extremist organization, said the Hellenic League for Human Rights (HLHR) and four other refugee rights agencies in a joint statement.

-The group called on the Greek justice minister “to protect the life of Ali Yesildag… in accordance with fundamental legal guarantees and international law, and to reject the Turkish state's request.”
+The group called on the Greek Minister of Justice to protect the life of Ali Yesildag in accordance with fundamental legal guarantees and international law, and to reject the Turkish state's request.

 Last week, Greece's Supreme Court ruled in favor of the extradition of Yeilda, who requested political asylum in November after being arrested by Greek police near the Turkish border.

-In May 2023, Yeilda accused Erdoan of corruption in a video released during the Turkish leader's presidential campaign.
+In May 2023, Yeilda accused Erdoan of corruption in a video released during the Turkish leadership's presidential campaign.

 According to Yeilda, Erdoan received a bribe following a tender for the operation of an airport in southern Turkey.